Program Associate Visa Sponsorship Jobs in Washington DC

 Which companies sponsor visas for program associates in Washington DC?

 International organizations and policy-focused nonprofits are among the most active sponsors for program associates in DC.
-Employers such as the World Bank Group, International Monetary Fund, Inter-American Development Bank, Pew Research Center, and Brookings Institution have histories of sponsoring H-1B and G-4 visas.
+Employers such as the World Bank Group, International Monetary Fund, Inter-American Development Bank, Pew Research Center, and Brookings Institution have histories of sponsoring H-1B visa and G-4 visas.
 Large federal contractors including Chemonics International and DAI Global also sponsor program associates working on international development projects.

 Which visa types are most common for program associate roles in Washington DC?

 H-1B is the most common employer-sponsored visa for program associates whose roles qualify as specialty occupations, typically requiring a relevant bachelor's degree or higher.
 Employees of international organizations like the World Bank or IMF may instead hold G-4 visas, which are specific to international organization staff.
-J-1 exchange visitor visas also appear in DC's policy and research sector, often for fellows and program staff at think tanks.
+J-1 visa exchange visitor visas also appear in DC's policy and research sector, often for fellows and program staff at think tanks.

 Which cities in Washington DC have the most program associate sponsorship jobs?